C3ETH/c3eth-fund6/proposer-outreach/eth-operations.md

 **Learn and Work (Week 3 & 4)**: Over the next two weeks, teams start working together.
 Mentors are assigned.
 Special sessions are run with experts.
 Teams are encouraged to validate their ideas with potential customers.
 Throughout the two weeks, each team will have four 30min pitch sessions with a panel of mentors that help them refine their pitch and Catalyst Proposal.

 **Pitch (End of Week 4)**: All participants come together for the closing event.
 The pitch!
 Each team is given five minutes to present their market problem and their solution to a panellist that ask questions.
 To pitch every team must have submitted their proposal to Catalyst.
-When all presentations are given we pick a winning team.
-There may be prizes.
-We celebrate and at the conclusion of Fund 8, Catalyst Voters choose who to fund!
+When all presentations are given the audience will pick the winning teams.
+Prizes will be awarded.
+We all celebrate!
+At the conclusion of Fund 8, Catalyst Voters choose who to fund.

-The event will be focused on Cardano Blockchain solutions and place an emphasis on using Business Model Generation and Customer Development approaches; and analytical tools like Lean Startup, the Platform Design Toolkit, and Wardley Mapping.
+The event will focus on Cardano Blockchain solutions and place emphasis on using Business Model Generation, Customer Development approaches and the use of analytical tools like Lean Startup, the Platform Design Toolkit, and Wardley Mapping.

-By the time the proposals are submitted in Fund 8, teams will have been formed, worked together, done customer testing, and will have developed robust business models.
-By the time the proposals are submitted teams will be ready to dive into technical development and customer development.
+By the time proposals are submitted in Fund 8, entrepreneurial teams will have formed, worked together, finished customer testing, and developed robust business models.

 TODO: Budget, KPIs and Additional Details to be added.